-The key factor that may impact the ultimate decisions of the UK’s MNOs with regard to mobile roaming charges could be consumer pressure.
+The key factor that may affect the ultimate decisions of the UK’s MNOs with regard to mobile roaming charges could be consumer pressure.

-All MNOs exist in a competitive market and by the end of March 2019, when the two-year Brexit process is supposed to end, travelers will have had the ability to roam freely around the EU for over 18 months.
+All MNOs exist in a competitive market.
+By the end of March 2019, when the two-year Brexit process is supposed to end, travellers will have had the ability to roam freely around the EU for over 18 months.

-By that point people who travel to the continent will have enjoyed the benefits of worry-free roaming and will already be used to the changes, and their continuation, or not, will have a significant impact on both future expectations and behaviour.
+By that point, people who travel to the continent will have enjoyed the benefits of worry-free roaming and will already be used to the changes.
+Their continuation, or not, will have a significant impact on both future expectations and behaviour.

 “This is even driving other regions to emulate the EU legislation and offer better packages to their subscribers.
 With UK consumers now accustomed to the benefits of international roaming, operators risk alienating their subscribers if they reimpose unpopular fees.